hubsys-io/hub-faq/README.md

 ## Instalation
 1. Clone this repository
 2. Run `composer install` to install dependencies
+3. Run `php artisan key:generate` to generate a key
+4. Run `php artisan serve` to start the endpoint
-3. Cd into vue folder and run `npm install` to install dependencies
+5. Cd into vue folder and run `npm install` to install dependencies
-4. On vue folder run `npm run dev` to compile assets
+6. Run `npm run dev` to compile assets

 ## Screenshots
 ![image](public/screenshot.png)